Auto-Regressive vs Flow-Matching: a Comparative Study of Modeling Paradigms for Text-to-Music Generation: Introduction

 While a growing number of systems have demonstrated compelling capabilities in text-conditioned music generation, it is unclear what fundamentally accounts for performance differences across models.
 Variations in training data, latent representations, architecture design, and optimization procedures often confound evaluation.
 As a result, there is little consensus on whether improvements arise from the modeling paradigm itself or from external factors, like the training data or architectural choices.
 These contrasts underscore the need for systematic comparison in audio modeling, where foundational choices are still in flux.

 To mitigate that, we present a controlled empirical study comparing the two prominent and commonly used approaches for generative modeling in text-to-music generation: \ar and \fm (non-\ar).
 All models are trained from scratch using the same training data, latent representations, and similar transformer model backbone architectures.
-We evaluate each modeling paradigm across multiple axes including perceptual quality, inference efficiency, robustness to training configuration, adherence to temporal control, and editing capabilities in the form of audio inpainting.
+We evaluate each modeling paradigm across multiple axes including perceptual quality (\cref{sec:exp1}), adherence to temporal controls (\cref{sec:exp4}), editing capabilities in the form of audio inpainting (\cref{sec:exp5}), inference efficiency (\cref{sec:exp2}) and robustness to training configuration (\cref{sec:exp3}).
 This design isolates the modeling approach as the primary experimental variable.

-Our results highlight consistent differences between the two paradigms. \ar models exhibit slightly higher perceptual quality and stronger temporally-aligned control adherence, while flow-matching models show a potential to offer faster inference and greater flexibility for editing tasks.
-Such findings and additional observations outlined in this work provide practical guidance for selecting modeling paradigms in future music generation systems and are broadly covered in the following sections.
-Table~\ref{tab:conclusions} draws a summarized overview of our main conclusions.

 [2]{